Aomkar/linux/README.md

 # Assignment 2

+I performed this assignment without any other team member.

+### Setup steps

 Since, Nested Virtualization was enabled in the setup configuration during Assignment 1, I was able to create another VM inside my VMWare Workstation's VM using the following steps: